HosniSec/sefsec/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: SefSec

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Security Enthusiast

 # Organizations/Affiliations
 organizations: